-Central Park Tango is a free or pay-what-you-wish outdoor milonga at the Shakespeare Statue at the south end of The Mall.
-“Milonga” is Spanish for a Tango dance party.
+Central Park Tango is an outdoor milonga at the Shakespeare Statue at the south end of The Mall.
+A “milonga” is a tango dance party.

 Central Park Tango Dates and Time